lyrana/MSIgnite2019TSIHOL/README.md

 ![Hierachy](media/defaultHierachy.PNG)

 * Plotting: In the middle of the page is the charting pane where you can visualize events and perform analysis.
-Below the charting pane is the well which offers additional settings such as time shift and step interpolations, which you'll explore in a future step.
+Below the charting pane is the well which offers additional settings such as time shift and step interpolations.

-3. Click on the time series and then click on “Show temp".
+3. Click on your asset tracker, you'll see the properties available for plotting, scroll down and click on “Show humidity".
 If your selected time range is narrow, expand to view more data.
+Add more data such as

 ![Temp plotted](media/tempPlotted.PNG)